numerica-ideas/community/java/maven-for-beginners/README.md

 mvn clean package exec:java
 ```

-`exec:java` is what calls our plugin.
+`exec:java` is what runs our project.

 If you get an output similar to this, then your code ran successfully🎉.

 ![final project output](./images/8_final_output.png)

+The complete source code of the project is available on [GitHub](https://github.com/numerica-ideas/community/tree/master/java/maven-for-beginners)

 ———————